Authored by Revere Health

 Dangers of Diarrhea

 Diarrhea is one of those things you don’t ever think about – until it strikes.
 Most people endure an annual bout or two and get over it within three days.
-Diarrhea is one of the most common illnesses in all age groups and is second only to the common cold as a cause of lost days of work or school, reports the Cleveland Clinic.
+Diarrhea is one of the most common illnesses in all age groups; most adults get acute diarrhea once a year, while children tend to get it twice a year, according to Cleveland Clinic.
 There are approximately 100 million cases of acute diarrhea per year in American adults.
 Common symptoms include:

 • An urgent feeling that you need to have a bowel movement